 We have tools and information to help you start a budget.

-A budget is an estimate of income and expenses for a set period of time, into the future.
+A budget is an estimate of income and expenses for a period of time.

-Budgeting ensures you have money for essential expenses and can plan for things you would like.
-There are plenty of tools to help.
+Budgeting makes sure you can manage essential expenses and plan for things you would like.
+There are plenty of tools to help you.